ajs-voices/once-upon-a-dream/scenes/054-my-boyfriend.md

 I watched Zane leave my floor.
 I waited until he called to grab a shower to wash the smell of club off my skin.
 We didn't speak for long, but I was happy to hear his voice.

-The weekend passed, Monday came and went and I saw Zane briefly at Fiore as I was coming in to help Baboo close up when it was time.
+The weekend passed, Monday came and went and I saw Zane briefly at Fiore as I was coming in to help Babbo close up when it was time.
 We exchanged a few words and shared a kiss outside the coat room.
-Baboo commented on the perpetual smile I had the rest of the night.
+Babbo commented on the perpetual smile I had the rest of the night.

 Wednesday came and Zane picked me up as he promised.
 We walked to a Mexican Restaurant and shared a sampling of everything on the menu after I told Zane all about my plans to backpack across Mexico, Central and South America.
 We spent 2 hours talking and eating.
 There was a lot of flirting and touching.
 Instead of walking me home, Zane took the train with me to my next class.
 I was early but we sat outside on a bench talking until my alarm to get to class went off.
 The kiss we shared was needy but we parted ways none-the-less with promises of doing it again soon.